Graça Machel: Later career

 Graça Machel received the 1992 Africa Prize, awarded annually to an individual who has contributed to the goal of eliminating hunger in Africa by the year 2000.
 Machel received the 1995 Nansen Medal from the United Nations in recognition of her longstanding humanitarian work, particularly on behalf of refugee children.

 In 1997, Machel was honored with the Dame Commander of the Order of the British Empire by Queen Elizabeth II for her contributions and services in the field of human rights protection.
 In the same year, she received the Global Citizen Award of the New England Circle.
-1998, Machel was one of the two winners of the North–South Prize awarded by the North-South Centre of the Council of Europe.
+Machel was one of the two winners of the 1998 North–South Prize awarded by the North-South Centre of the Council of Europe.

 Machel was chancellor of the University of Cape Town from 1999 to 2019.
 In 2009, Machel was appointed to the Commonwealth of Nations' Eminent Persons Group.
 She was named president of the School of Oriental and African Studies at the University of London in 2012.
 In 2016, Machel was named chancellor of the African Leadership University, a role that she still holds today.

 In July 2017, Machel was elected an Honorary Fellow of the British Academy (HonFBA), the United Kingdom's national academy for the humanities and social sciences.

-In 2018, she was awarded by the World Health Organization for her contributions to the health and wellbeing of women, children and adolescents.
+In 2018, she was awarded by the World Health Organization for her contributions to the health and well-being of women, children and adolescents.

 On 17 July 2018, Machel attended the 16th Nelson Mandela Annual Lecture, which was located at the Wanderers Stadium, Johannesburg, alongside South African President Cyril Ramaphosa and former US President Barack Obama.
 The event was visited by nearly 15,000 people, commemorating the 100th anniversary of Nelson Mandela's birth.

 In the lead-up to COP 27, Machel advocates that Africa's youth should have a greater say in climate politics and warned that existing development aid programs covering, for example, education may well be cut and diverted to fund climate change adaptation instead.

 United Nations

 Following her retirement from the Mozambique ministry, Machel was appointed as the expert in charge of producing the groundbreaking United Nations report on the impact of armed conflict on children.
-From 2008 until 2009, she was a member of the High Level Taskforce on Innovative International Financing for Health Systems, co-chaired by Gordon Brown and Robert Zoellick.
+From 2008 until 2009, she was a member of the High-Level Taskforce on Innovative International Financing for Health Systems, co-chaired by Gordon Brown and Robert Zoellick.
 She served as the Chair of The Partnership for Maternal, Newborn & Child Health (PMNCH) from 2013-2018.
 In January 2016, she was also appointed by United Nations Secretary-General Ban Ki-moon to the High-level Advisory Group for Every Woman Every Child.